CGsTree/citationNetwork/README.md

-# quickQrtPCR
+# citationNetwork
 ![Shiny App](https://img.shields.io/badge/Shiny-App-blue)

 ## Introduction
 #### What is citationNetwork ?
-quickQrtPCR is a shiny APP which can analyze the citation network and retrieve the reference information.
+CitationNetwork is a shiny APP which can analyze the citation network and retrieve the reference information.